renadayne/grep-excel/README.md

 <p align="center"><a href="https://github.com/renadayne/grep-excel"><img width="50%" src="https://github.com/user-attachments/assets/0046fd5e-8fbc-44d4-9653-a70bc3cc17c2"></a></p>

 ## Contact
-If you have any comments about the application, don't hesitate to contact me via: huytuduelist@gmail.com
+If you have any comments about the application, don't hesitate to contact me via:
+- Gmail: huytuduelist@gmail.com